Remote Operations service tasks

 Y

-Destination remote path to place the file into. π For SFTP transfers, see "Remote SpPush custom commands for SFTP transfers" below.
+Destination remote path where the file will be placed. π For SFTP transfers, see "Remote SpPush custom commands for SFTP transfers" below.

 Transfer profile